Massine/MyChe/2015-03-17-meeting-minutes.md

  **Content of the meeting**

- *Deciding the content of this first meeting*
+ *Deciding the content for the project in the first meeting*

 - Choosing a product or a service to study
 - Choosing a name for the group